mrflogs/SHIP/README.md

 ### Configs
 The running configurations can be modified in `coop-configs/dataset.yaml`, including shot numbers, visual encoders, and hyperparamters.

-### Numerical Results
-We provide CoOp + SHIP's results of base-to-new generalization at coop_vae.log

 ### Running
 For ImageNet dataset:
 ```bash